staples-sparx/StaplesLabs.github.io/who-we-are.md

 - So the fabric of our team is the capacity to, at the same time:
   - _thrive_ on freedom
   - be _worthy_ of freedom
-- We monitor all experiments with rigourous multi-variate testing and abort them early if necessary: before they become too harmful to the customer experience or bottom line.
+- We monitor all experiments with rigorous multi-variate testing and abort them early if necessary: before they become too harmful to the customer experience or bottom line.
 - We automate all the boring processes to minimize the risk for error.